Sirosky/AniTag/README.md

 - Generate thumbnails for each library entry using FFMPEG
 - A nice user interface that isn't built on Windows UI API
 - Launch episodes for playback through your default media player
+- Don't know what to watch?
+Have AniTag randomly pick a show for you!
 - And of course, tag and manage the tags of each library entry

 ## Some Pics!